 You can find my display at 1874 Westbreeze Drive.
 I raise money for the Oshkosh Kids Foundation.

 Hello!
 My name is Brody.
-I'm a 12-year-old from Oshkosh Wisconsin, and I've always been into electricity.
-In fact, I coded this website from scratch by myself!
-My story related to Christmas lights starts fairly early when I was about 4.
-That Christmas, I put up some lights on my house's staircase, and I decided that one year I wanted to put up lights outside.
-When I was 7, I was finally allowed to put up lights outside.
-When Christmas time came along that year, I decided that I wanted to put up the lights on the outside of my family's house.
-Since then, I've been in charge of putting my family's lights up.
+I'm a 13-year-old from Oshkosh Wisconsin, and I've always been into computers and electricity.
+In fact, I programmed this website from scratch by myself!
+My Christmas lighting story starts fairly early, when I was 4 years old.
+That Christmas, I put up lights on my house's staircase, and I decided that one year I wanted to decorate the outside of our house.